trafficonese/leaflet.esri/README.md

 </tbody>
 </table>

-1 - Release 1.1 of the leaflet package should hit CRAN very soon, for now `devtools::install_github('rstudio/leaflet')`. <br/> 2 - The R package has not yet been proted to Leaflet JS 1.x
+1 - Release 1.1 of the leaflet package should hit CRAN very soon, but for now `devtools::install_github('rstudio/leaflet')`. <br/> 2 - The R package has not yet been proted to Leaflet JS 1.x

 ### Features Tracking

-**NOTE** It may not be possible to implement each and every feature and the documentation will be updated accordingly.
+**NOTE** It may not be possible to implement each and every feature and if so the documentation will be updated accordingly.
 Each feature which is implemented has a tick mark (✔️) next to it.
 Any description you find in this section is directly taken from the esri-leaflt [API reference](https://esri.github.io/esri-leaflet/api-reference/).

 #### Authentication Support